itsTurner/portaguac/README.md

 # Portaguac dynamicizes recipes
-Cooking probably doesn't actually need a programming language, so why does this exist?
+Cooking probably doesn't actually need a markup language, so why does this exist?
 Well, it can become:

 - [ ] Structure from natural instructions
 - [ ] Clear object references (e.g. `@tomato` = 🍅)